 IndieWire The 50 Most Important LGBT Films—Presents the resutls of a reader poll.

-Internet Movie Database Top 250 films—Users of the internet's most important web site on film choose their top films in a strongly popular list that is also mainstream.
+Internet Movie Database Top 250 films—Users of the internet's most important web site on film choose their top films in a mainstream/popular list.

 Internet Movie Questionnaire Top 100 Movies—The result of a user poll.
 This link is from the Internet Archive.

-Internettive Top 100—An ongoing poll that results in a strongly popular list that also leans mainstream.
+Internettive Top 100—An ongoing poll that results in a popular/mainstream list.
 This link is from the Internet Archive.

 Jackpot Hollywood Fabulous 50 Favorite Flicks—Presents the results of an online poll.
 This link is from the Internet Archive.

-Kinopoisk 250 best films—A Russian site similar to IMDb has its own popular list of the top 250 films.
+Kinopoisk 250 best films—A Russian site similar to IMDb has its own popular-leaning list of the top 250 films.

 L.A.
 Daily News Greatest Films—A readers poll using the 400 nominees for the AFI's 100 Years… 100 Movies list.
 This link is from Tim Dirks's Greatest Films site.